ssl-hep/ServiceX_frontend/README.md

 For documentation of `get_data` and `get_data_async` see the `servicex.py` source file.

+### How to specify the input data

+How you specify the input data, and what data can be ingested, is ultimately defined by the configuration of the `ServiceX` backend you are running against.
+This `servicex` library supports the following:

+- A Dataset Identifer (DID): For example, `rucio://mc16a_13TeV:my_dataset`, or `cernopendata://1507`, both of which are resolved to a list of files (in one case, a set of ATLAS data files, and in the other some CMS Run 1 AOD files).
+- A single file located at a `http` or `root` endpoint: For example, `root://myfile.root` or `http://myfile.root`.
+ServiceX must be able to access these files without special permissions.
+- A list of files located at `http` or `root` endpoints: For example, `[root://myfile1.root, http://myfile2.root]`.
+ServiceX must be able to access these files without special permissions.
+- [depreciated] A bare (DID): this is an unadorned identifier, and is routed to the backend's default DID resolver.
+The default is defined at runtime.
+It is depreciated because a backend configuraiton change can break your code.

 ### The Local Data Cache

 To speed things up - especially when you run the same query multiple times, the `servicex` package will cache queries data that comes back from Servicex.
 You can control where this is stored with the `cache_path` in the configuration file (see below).
 By default it is written in the temp direcotry of your system, under a `servicex_{USER}` directory.
 The cache is unbound: it will continuously fill up.
 You can delete it at any time that you aren't processing data: data will be re-downloaded or re-transformed in `ServiceX`.